-We haven’t tried these out yet, but they’re a great idea.
+We haven’t tried these out yet, but they’re a nice idea.
 The GoSun is a fuel-free cooker that uses the sun (day or night!) to bake, boil or fry a meal.
 They raised half a million dollars for production on Kickstarter (despite a target of only $140,000).

-The cookers look like shiny, table-top lidded barbecues, but there’s no charcoal or mess.
 The US company claims the GoSun can cook a meal in 20 minutes and reaches temperatures of up to 290-degrees C. The evacuated glass tube is a near-perfect insulator and captures the light from a broad range of angles, so the GoSun doesn’t need to be adjusted all the time and can even work in cloud.

 The 0-9l portable version is around £140.
 Until we’ve tried one, of course, we can’t say whether that’s money well-spent.